Need support taking your next steps? We’d love to help

 To apply for this fund you must be:

 - Live in London, Dorset, Hampshire or Otago (New Zealand)

-- Facing financial or practical difficulties supporting others through charitable work or volunteering
+- be supporting others (through charitable work or volunteering)

 What do we need from you?

 - The contact details from a current tutor, employer or course administrator (who could be one of your referees).

 - Supplementary evidence (we only ask for this in some cases once you have submitted your application)

 - An Impact Statement (how TYMF helped you) after the the award has been made.